SJTU-PLV/compcertoc-pldi25-artifact/README.md

 ### 2.3.
 CompCertOC

 Most of the developments of CompCertOC are located in the [concur](CompCertOC/concur) directory.
-We introduce these *new* contents according to the presentation order of the [camera-ready](camera-ready.pdf) paper.
+We introduce these *new* contents according to the presentation order in the [camera-ready](camera-ready.pdf) paper.

-#### Threaded simulation and its compositionality
+#### Multi-threaded memory model, threaded Kripke memory relations, threaded simulations and their compositionality

 - The multi-threaded memory model (Section 4.1) is defined in [common/Memory.v](CompCertOC/common/Memory.v).
 The `sup` type is defined as:
 ```